elsampsa/valkka-core/README.md

 - ..and Python GIL now released by default in shmem operations
 - Frag-MP4 streaming implemented
 - "define analyzer" window & qt bitmap python reference leak still persists..

-0.18.1

-- Fixed some issues with Ubuntu 20 LTS, for example [this one](https://bugs.python.org/issue36721): not using pkg-config to find python libs anymore
-- Tested with latest live555 version: required a small fix & openssl dependencies

-0.18.0

-- Extra copy / caching step added to sharedmem client side
-- API level 2 shmem client modified (mysterious crashes due to re-creating RGBMeta cpp type at python side maybe solved)
-- Fragmented mp4 progressing (not yet production level)
-- Migrating ppa support to Ubuntu 18 LTS and 20 LTS only

-0.17.5

-- Discovery now with both WSDiscovery & arp-scan

-0.17.4

-- WSDiscovery now included into libValkka

 For more, see [CHANGELOG](CHANGELOG.md)